-Full Cycle offers bike mechanic internships for homeless and street-dependent youth ages 16-24.
-While in the internship youth will learn basic bike mechanics, gain retail and customer service experience, and acquire job readiness skills.
-Our goal is to help young people obtain the knowledge, access, and stability they need to be successful in future employment.
+Full cycle offers employment opportunities for unhoused youth ages 16-24.
+While employed at Full Cycle, youth can learn basic bike mechanics, food access work including delivery & distribution, while acquiring job readiness skills.
+Our goal is to help young people obtain the knowledge, connection, and the stability they need to be successful in future employment.
 Prior mechanics or job experience is NOT required.

 Unsure if you qualify?
 Give us a call, or stop in.

 To apply for an internship, please download an application, complete it and submit to Full Cycle.
-We encourage youth to submit their applications in person, but will accept them by email, mail, or fax.
+We encourage youth to submit their applications in person, but will accept them by email or mail.

 Full Cycle Bike Shop